-NHCRCSP works with health systems, including clinics, hospitals, and other health care organizations in the State of New Hampshire to use and strengthen strategies that have been shown to improve quality and completion of screenings.
+NHCRCSP works with health systems, including clinics, hospitals, and other health care organizations in the State of New Hampshire to use and strengthen strategies that have been shown to improve quality and completion of colorectal cancer screenings.

 NHCRCSP works to:

 - Partner with New Hampshire health systems that serve people age 50-75.

 - Improve the use of public health strategies that have been shown to increase colorectal cancer screening.